 Many riders struggle with whip switching because of small habits that create tension.
 Here are the problems seen most often:

 Start at the halt until you can perform the movement quietly and without hesitation.
 Then move on to walk, keeping the rhythm steady and ensuring the contact remains soft.
-Only practise in trot once the walk is smooth and secure.
+Only practice in trot once the walk is smooth and secure.

 Tips for better practice: